View sequence diagram

 Prerequisites

-• An Axle API token (see Authentication)
+- An Axle API token (see Authentication)

-• Basic site information (MPAN, address, postcode)
+- Basic site information (MPAN, address, postcode)

-• Ability to detect plug-in events
+- Ability to detect plug-in events

-• User’s desired charging schedule
+- User’s desired charging schedule

-• Confirmed eligibility and user consent
+- Confirmed eligibility and user consent

-Step 1: Onboard your user and asset
+Step 1: Onboard your site and assets

 Example